PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

 Use `/Preview` to preview the file (or files) that would be processed
 * Useful when using `/S`

-By default, the processing options will be included in the alignment stats file (Dataset_stats.txt).
+By default, the processing options will be included in the alignment stats file (Dataset_stats.txt)
 * This can be disabled with `/WO:False` or `/WriteOptions:False`

 The processing options can be specified in a parameter file using `/ParamFile:Options.conf` or `/Conf:Options.conf`